Dr Carl Soulsbury - Programme Leader

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.

-Students can participate in two residential field trips in the UK, enabling them to study animals and plants in the wild.
-These trips are part of two core modules.
+Students can participate in a residential field trip in the UK, enabling them to study animals and plants in the wild.
 For UK based field trips the University will cover costs of transport, accommodation, and meals at the field site.

 An optional module in the final year involves an overseas field trip.
 This will provide the opportunity to do research in a novel environment and to study local plants and animals.
 Destinations may vary, but have previously included the cloud forests of Ecuador, the Mankwe Wildlife Reserve in South Africa, and Peniche in Portugal.

 Students who opt to undertake a field trip overseas will be expected to cover transport costs (including flight costs).
 These costs will vary depending on the location of the field trip.
 Accommodation and meals at the field sites are fully funded by the University.

 Students may be required to pay for overnight stays, local travel and food close to the destination if their flights arrive the day before the team are scheduled to meet.
 Students may bring personal items of clothing and travel equipment, some of which may be specialised for the environment they are travelling to, and recommended medicines and travel toiletries such as anti-malaria medication, vaccinations, insect repellent and sunscreen.
 These costs will depend on what they choose to bring.